|

 So at a ripe wee age of 6 days

-old our baby boy, now named Aaron, underwent his 1st surgery!
+old our baby boy, now named Aaron, underwent his 1st of many

-As a direct consequence of his surgery and his low birth weight he
+As a direct consequence of his surgery combined with his low birth weight he

 developed something called NEC (Necrosising